 (a) Details of the frequency, duration, and expected outcomes of medical interventions, treatments, and procedures;

-(b) The projected or anticipated return to work date; and
+(b) The estimated return to work date; and

 (2) Modifications should be made to the initial treatment plan as treatment is extended, changed, completed, added, deleted or canceled.
 The modification should describe the current prognosis for the injured worker, progress to date, and expected treatment outcomes.

-(3) Treatment plans should be updated when significant changes occur in the claim which impact claims management.
+(3) Treatment plans should be updated when significant changes occur in the claim that impact claims management.
 Changes include:

 (a) Additional allowance;

 (c) Authorization of expenditures from the surplus fund;